 Meningococcal disease is caused by the bacterium Neisseria meningitidis.
 It causes a range of serious, life-threatening diseases including septicaemia (blood poisoning) and meningitis.
-It can affect all age groups, but the rates of disease are highest in children under five years of age, with the peak incidence in those under one year of age.
-There is a second peak in incidence in young people aged 15 to 19 years of age.
+It can affect all age groups, but the rates of disease are highest in children under five years of age, and most cases are seen in babies under one year of age.
+It is also often seen in young people aged 15 to 19 years of age.
+Overall, 1 in 20 cases of meningococcal disease result in death; death rates are higher for teenagers and young adults.
+1 in 5 survivors have permanent effects such as skin scars, limb amputation(s), hearing loss, seizures and brain damage.

 See the Meningitis Research Foundation website for more detailed information on the signs and symptoms of meningitis and septicaemia.